-On the morning of the 21st all the Prince de Condé's humble servants repaired to his house, and my friends did the like to mine, particularly the Marquises of Rouillac and Camillac, famous both for their courage and extravagances.
-As soon as the latter saw Rouillac, he made me a low bow in a withdrawing posture, saying, "Sir, I came to offer you my service, but it is not reasonable that the two greatest fools in the kingdom should be of the same side."
-The Prince came to the House with a numerous attendance, and though I believe he had not so many as I, he had more persons of quality, for I had only the Fronde nobility on my side, except three or four who, though in the Oueen's interest, were nevertheless my particular friends; this disadvantage, however, was abundantly made up by the great interest I had among the people and the advantageous posts I was possessed of.
+On the morning of the 21st all the Prince de Conde's humble servants repaired to his house, and my friends did the like to mine, particularly the Marquises of Rouillac and Camillac, famous both for their courage and extravagances.
+As soon as the latter saw Rouillac, he made me a low bow in a withdrawing posture, saying, "Monsieur, I came to offer you my service, but it is not reasonable that the two greatest fools in the kingdom should be of the same side."
+The Prince came to the House with a numerous attendance, and though I believe he had not so many as I, he had more persons of quality, for I had only the Fronde nobility on my side, except three or four who, though in the Queen's interest, were nevertheless my particular friends; this disadvantage, however, was abundantly made up by the great interest I had among the people and the advantageous posts I was possessed of.
 After the Prince had taken his place, he said that he was surprised to see the Parliament House look more like a camp than a temple of justice; that there were posts taken, and men under command; and that he hoped there were not men in the kingdom so insolent as to dispute the precedence with him.
 Whereupon I humbly begged his pardon, and told him that I believed there was not a man in France so insolent as to do it; but that there were some who could not, nor indeed ought not, on account of their dignity, yield the precedence to any man but the King.
 The Prince replied that he would make me yield it to him.
 I told him he would find it no easy matter.
 Upon this there was a great outcry, and the young councillors of both parties interested themselves in the contest, which, you see, began pretty warmly.
 The Presidents interposed between us, conjuring him to have some regard to the temple of justice and the safety of the city, and desiring that all the nobility and others in the hall that were armed might be turned out.
-He approved of it, and bade M. de la Rochefoucault go and tell his friends so from him.
+He approved of it, and bade M. de La Rochefoucault go and tell his friends so from him.
 Upon which I said, "I will order my friends to withdraw also."
-Young D'Avaux, now President de Mesmes, then in the Prince's interest, said, "What! sir, are you armed?"
-"Without doubt," I said; though I had better have held my tongue, because an inferior ought to be respectful in words to his superior, though he may equal him in actions.
+Young D'Avaux, now President de Mesmes, then in the Prince's interest, said, "What! monsieur, are you armed?"- "Without doubt," I said; though I had better have held my, tongue, because an inferior ought to be respectful in words to his superior, though he may equal him in actions.
 Neither is it allowable in a Churchman when armed to confess it.
 There are some things wherein men are willing to be deceived.
 Actions very often vindicate men's reputations in what they do against the dignity of their profession, but nothing can justify words that are inconsistent with their character.

 As I had desired my friends to withdraw, and was entering into the Court of Judicature, I heard an uproar in the hall of people crying out "To arms!"
-I had a mind to go back to see what was the matter; but I had not time to do it, for I found myself caught by the neck between the folding doors, which M. de la Rochefoucault had shut on me, crying out to MM.
-Coligny and Ricousse to kill me.\(^1\) The first thought he was not in earnest, and the other told him he had no such order from the Prince.
-M. Champlatreux, running into the hall and seeing me in that condition, vigorously pushed back M. de la Rochefoucault, telling him that a murder of that nature was horrible and scandalous.
-He opened the door and let me in.
-But this was not the greatest danger I was in, as you will see after I have told you the beginning and end of it.
+I had a mind to go back to see what was the matter; but I had not time to do it, for I found myself caught by the neck between the folding doors, which M. de La Rochefoucault had shut on me, crying out to MM.
+Coligny and Ricousse to kill me.